Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Numerical simulations

-We plotted on the left of Figure \ref{INIT} the initial condition $f_{in}(v)$ corresponding to the two-bump distribution function \eqref{iii}, as well as the time evolution of this initial velocity distribution function towards the asymptotic stationary state $f_\infty(v)$.
-In order to evaluate the convergence towards this equilibrium, we plotted then on Figure \ref{Error} the time evolution of the $L^2_{f^{-1}_\kappa}$ error between $f(t,\cdot)$ and $f_\infty$.
-One remarks that after an initial algebraic (quasi exponential) decay, the error starts to increase or saturates, as observed from the right plot of Fig. \ref{Error}.
-The slope of this $log-log$ error-curve for large $t \gg 1$ (before saturation) is approximately equal to $-5$.
-Examining the error estimate in Theorem \ref{Theorem_Dolbeault}, we have that $-p/4=-5$, meaning $p=20$, which indicates that the scheme is performing better than it should, after Theorem \ref{Theorem_Dolbeault}.
-However, let us underline here that it is very intricate to verify numerically the theoretical error estimate, due to several reasons.
-Firstly, the result of this theorem is not necessarily optimal, for example the explicit expression of the constant $K_{p,\kappa}$ is not known.
-Secondly, our numerical simulations are performed with a specific initial condition, and we went only to final times of the order of $T \sim 30$, which is not necessary enough for comparison with the long-time asymptotics of the theoretical error estimate.
+To illustrate the evolution of the velocity distribution function, we used the first-order {\it FD}-scheme and plotted on the left of Fig. \ref{INIT} the initial condition $f_{\mathrm{in}}(v)$ corresponding to the two-bump distribution function \eqref{iii}, as well as its evolution towards the asymptotic state $f_\infty(v)$.
+In order to evaluate the convergence rate towards this equilibrium, we plotted on Fig. \ref{Error} the distance $||f(t)-f_\infty||_{L^2_{f^{-1}_\kappa}}$ as a function of time (left plot), as well as its $log-log$ scale version (right plot).
+One remarks that after an initial rapid decay, the error saturates, as observed from the right plot of Fig. \ref{Error}, effect due, among other things, to the truncation of the velocity domain.
+Moreover, in order to evaluate the algebraic decay rate in time, we observe that the $log-log$ scale curve fits very well with a function of the type $g(t)=(a+b\, t)^{-q}$, where we found $a\approx 1$, $b \approx 5\cdot 10^{-3}$ and $q \approx 233$.
+Examining the error estimate in Theorem \ref{Theorem_Dolbeault}, we must have $-p/4=-q$, meaning thus that $p \approx 930$, which indicates that the scheme is performing much better than it should, after Theorem \ref{Theorem_Dolbeault}.
+However, let us underline here that it is very intricate to verify numerically the theoretical decay rate, due to several reasons.
+Firstly, the result of this theorem is not necessarily optimal, the explicit expression of the constant $K_{p,\kappa}$ is not known.
+Secondly, our numerical simulations are performed with a specific initial condition.
 And finally, an essential argument is that we truncated the domain in our numerical simulations, a fact that changes an algebraic decay into an exponential decay.
+This can be easily seen from the values of $b \ll 1$ and $q \gg 1$, recalling that $e^{-c\, t}= \lim_{q \rightarrow \infty} \left(1+ {c\, t \over q}\right)^{-q}$.